Unmanned aerial vehicle: Postwar period

-In 1973 the U.S. military officially confirmed that they had been using UAVs in Southeast Asia (Vietnam).
+In 1973, the U.S. military officially confirmed that they had been using UAVs in Southeast Asia (Vietnam).
 Over 5,000 U.S. airmen had been killed and over 1,000 more were missing or captured.
 The USAF 100th Strategic Reconnaissance Wing flew about 3,435 UAV missions during the war at a cost of about 554 UAVs lost to all causes.
 In the words of USAF General George S. Brown, Commander, Air Force Systems Command, in 1972, "The only reason we need (UAVs) is that we don't want to needlessly expend the man in the cockpit."
 Later that year, General John C. Meyer, Commander in Chief, Strategic Air Command, stated, "we let the drone do the high-risk flying ... the loss rate is high, but we are willing to risk more of them ...they save lives!"

 During the 1973 Yom Kippur War, Soviet-supplied surface-to-air missile-batteries in Egypt and Syria caused heavy damage to Israeli fighter jets.
 As a result, Israel developed the IAI Scout as the first UAV with real-time surveillance.
 The images and radar decoys provided by these UAVs helped Israel to completely neutralize the Syrian air defenses at the start of the 1982 Lebanon War, resulting in no pilots downed.
 In Israel in 1987, UAVs were first used as proof-of-concept of super-agility, post-stall controlled flight in combat-flight simulations that involved tailless, stealth-technology-based, three-dimensional thrust vectoring flight-control, and jet-steering.

-Modern UAVs
+Post-Cold War UAVs

 With the maturing and miniaturization of applicable technologies in the 1980s and 1990s, interest in UAVs grew within the higher echelons of the U.S. military.
+The U.S. funded the Counterterrorism Center (CTC) within the CIA, which sought to fight terrorism with the aid of modernized drone technology.
 In the 1990s, the U.S. DoD gave a contract to AAI Corporation along with Israeli company Malat.
 The U.S. Navy bought the AAI Pioneer UAV that AAI and Malat developed jointly.
 Many of these UAVs saw service in the 1991 Gulf War.
 UAVs demonstrated the possibility of cheaper, more capable fighting-machines, deployable without risk to aircrews.
 Initial generations primarily involved surveillance aircraft, but some carried armaments, such as the General Atomics MQ-1 Predator, that launched AGM-114 Hellfire air-to-ground missiles.

+2000s

 CAPECON, a European Union project to develop UAVs, ran from 1 May 2002 to 31 December 2005.